BeckBusch/CS209-Labs/Lab4_ADC/Lab4_AnswerScript.md

 Q 2.1: What are our options for setting the reference voltage on this ADC, and which one is most fit-for-purpose for your project?

-> We can either use the internal voltage reference of 1.1v, AVcc of 5V, or a custom refrence voltage through AREF. the best choice for this project is connecting out 2.1v source to
+> We can either use the internal voltage reference of 1.1v, AVcc of 5V, or a custom refrence voltage through AREF. the best choice for this project is using the 5V AVcc since the max voltage of the signal we are reading is about 3 volts.

 Q 2.2: For each of the control registers below, fill out the table with the short name for each bit, and the value we need to set it to during initialisation.
 Your options are 0 or 1 – if you don’t care what the value is, set it to 0.